Supercaly/hexiwear-handwash/application/libs/FXOS8700/README.md

 # Hexiwear library for FXOS8700 accelerometer and magnetometer sensor

+***This library is a port under mbed-os 6 of [this library](https://os.mbed.com/users/AswinSivakumar/code/FXOS8700/).***

-This library provides full access to the FXOS8700 accelerometer and magnetometer sensor inside the Hexiwear under mbed-os 6.
+This library provides full access to the FXOS8700 accelerometer and magnetometer sensor inside the Hexiwear.

 ## Getting started